createlabz/createlabz-public-raspberry-pi/light-dht22-nodemcu-dialogflow-webhook/README.md

 # Voice-Activated Light Control and DHTT22 Temperature Read using NodeMCU with Google Assistant Dialogflow, and Raspberry Pi
-> Source code on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat.
+> Source code on how to control a relay switch connected to a light bulb and read temperature with DHT22 sensor using NodeMCU, Google Assistant Dialogflow, webhook, Flask, ngrok, HTTP Request, together with Raspberry Pi and ReSpeaker 4-Mics Pi Hat.
 Of course, we're going to control the light turning on and off using voice commands

 ## Table of contents
 * [General information](#general-information)